mixelpixel/ngrok_and_http-server/README.md

 33. Your HTML page is now visible at this URL: https://202c6e30.ngrok.io/project_folder/helloWorld.html
 34. Add another header element to your HTML file and save the file.
 35. Did your web page update on the fly?
 How cool is that!!
+36. NOTE: if you named your HTML file, "index.html" ngrok is smart enough to know to display the file.
+37. If you change the name of your HTML to something other than "index.html," ngrok will display the directory contents - gve it a try!

 <p align="right"><a href="#index">Index</a></p>